DavidMtundi/riarauniversity/replit.md

 ## Overview

-This is a modern, institutional website built for Riara University, featuring a comprehensive information architecture that showcases academics, research, campus life, athletics, healthcare, and arts programs.
+This is a modern, institutional website built for Riara University, featuring a comprehensive information architecture that showcases academics, research, Student Life, athletics, healthcare, and arts programs.
 The application follows a full-stack architecture with a React frontend and Express backend, implementing a component-based design system inspired by leading university websites (Riara, Harvard, MIT, Yale).

 The website presents a rich, content-driven experience with multiple sections including news articles, educational pathways, school information, research statistics, faculty/student profiles, events, and various content sections for different university programs.
 The design emphasizes academic authority with approachable elegance, utilizing a carefully crafted typography system and consistent spacing patterns.